Bullfighting is one of the most well-known and controversial Spanish traditions.

 There is an international airport in Valencia, and some of the airlines operating flights to Valencia are British Airways, Easyjet, Vueling, Iberia, Air Europa and Ryanair.

-You can book your flights with Skyscanner, that is the websites that I use and trust.
+- You can book your flights with Skyscanner, which is the website I use and trust.

 You can also get to Valencia by train from Madrid and Barcelona with Renfe, or by bus with Avanza or Alsa.